fabricior/rsvp-telegram-bot/README.md

  For example, `/guest_add Richard` will add Richard to the upcoming game

+5. To remove guests, use `/guest_remove GUEST-NUMBER`

+ For example, `/guest_remove 2` will remove the guest number 2.

 ## Roadmap

-Next feature to be added would be the ability to invite guests for a certain game.
+- [x] Ability to add and remove guests for a certain game.
+- [ ] Docker Support.

 ## Development